 e.
-Right to an Advisor
+Role of Right to an Advisor

 Both the Complainant and the Respondent have the right to an advisor of their choice.
-The role of the Advisor is to provide support and assistance throughout the investigative process.
+The role of the Advisor is to provide support and assistance in understanding and navigating throughout the investigation investigative process.